lander2k2/bind-dns/README.md

     # configure_slave.sh
 ```

-10. Add the two name server IPs to your jump box resolv.conf
+10. Update your existing upstream VPC DNS servers to delegate the specified zone to the IPs of your master and slave DNS servers.